 Instead of betting on multiple horses, you can also bet on numerous races.
 These bets are appealing to many gamblers because they don’t cost much, but they can have huge payouts, but the higher the payout, the higher the risk.
 These are incredibly difficult to get right because you are placing bets on multiple variables.

 Another way to bet on multiple races, or numerous horses and various races is to place an accumulator or parlay bet.
 These are less common in the U.S., depending on the betting system used but they are available.
-There are virtually endless possibilities for parlays because you are placing as many bets as you want into one combination.

 Obviously, these are harder to win because you have to get all of your selections correct or you will lose it all.
 I would suggest getting used to each bet before you attempt an accumulator.